 Licensed insolvency practitioners understand the system, and will advise on whether an appeal is viable.
 If so, they’ll also help you present a clear, well-defined case backed up by solid documentary evidence.

 If you have received a HMRC security bond notice of requirement for VAT, PAYE, or National Insurance, or would like more information on the ramifications, call one of our expert team at Begbies Traynor.
-We operate from over 70 offices around the UK, and will be able to arrange a same-day consultation to discuss your situation.
+We operate from nationwide offices, and will be able to arrange a same-day consultation to discuss your situation.

 More Begbies Traynor Articles